Upper School Curriculum Guide

 This course includes a study of linear, quadratic, and polynomial functions, systems of equations in two and three variables, inequalities, complex numbers, variation, conic sections, exponential and logarithmic functions, and trigonometric functions.
 The focus is on the representation of problems algebraically, numerically, and graphically.
 Applications include an introduction to data analysis, regression and modelling.
-(1 unit; Grades 10, 11; Department approval is required.)
+(1 unit; Grades 10, 11; department approval required)

 This course consists of a thorough and fast-paced study of algebra and an extensive study of trigonometry.
 Its emphasis is on the structure of mathematical systems and their underlying concepts.
 The focus is on the representation of problems algebraically and graphically.
 Applications include an introduction to data analysis.
 Strong algebraic skills are presumed.
-(1 unit; Grades 10, 11; Department approval is required.)
+(1 unit; Grades 10, 11; department approval required)

 The central theme of this course is functions as models of change.
 Functions can be grouped into families (linear, exponential, power, and periodic, polynomial, and rational) and used as models for real-world behavior.
 Providing numerical and graphical approaches, in addition to the algebraic, gives students several ways of mastering the material.
 This is a Precalculus course at a less rigorous level and does not constitute preparation for Advanced Placement Calculus or Advanced Placement Statistics.
-(1 unit; Grade 11, 12; Department approval is required.)
+(1 unit; Grades 11, 12; department approval required)

 This course extends the content of algebra through advanced-level consideration of various functions and develops skill in mathematical analysis.
 Polynomial, rational, exponential, logarithmic, and circular functions are considered along with the study of analytic geometry, polar coordinates, and sequences and series.
 This course is specifically designed as a preparation for AB Calculus and is a prerequisite for AB Calculus.
-(1 unit; Grades 11, 12; Department approval is required.)
+(1 unit; Grades 11, 12; department approval required)

 This course is a highly theoretical, rigorous, and integrated approach to the study of the algebraic and transcendental functions.
 The functions studied include the polynomial, rational, linear and quadratic, trigonometric and inverse trigonometric, logarithmic and exponential, and sequence functions.
 The course is specifically designed as a preparation for BC Calculus; therefore, the concepts and notation needed in BC Calculus are developed and stressed throughout the year.
 The course demands independence, creativity, and highly developed algebra skills.
-(1 unit; Grade 10, 11; Department approval is required.)
+(1 unit; Grades 10, 11; department approval required)

 This course is an introduction to the fundamental concepts of statistics involved in collecting, displaying, summarizing, and drawing inferences from data.
 Topics include exploratory data analysis, design of surveys and experiments, sampling distributions, estimation, and significance testing.
 Students frequently work on projects involving the hands-on gathering and analysis of data that are applicable to their daily lives and real-world events.
 In the spring, students apply what they have learned in the course by designing, conducting, and analyzing their own studies.
 Calculators and computers are used to assist in understanding the major concepts of the course.
 Open only to seniors.
 (1 unit; Grade 12)

 Today's society places increasing importance on data analysis using computers, calculators, graphs and charts in many areas, ranging from the sciences to business.
 This is a mathematics course with an interdisciplinary approach.
 The course is divided into four major themes: exploratory analysis, planning considerations, probability, and statistical inference.
 Students, individually or in small groups, plan and perform data collection and analyses with opportunities to share questions and conclusions.
 Projects that include writing a statistical report encourage interdisciplinary connections and real-world applications.
 The graphing calculator and computer software will facilitate the production of graphs and statistical computations.
 This course will prepare students for the Advanced Placement Statistics examination.
-(1 unit; grades 11, 12; Department approval is required.
-Students in grade 11 must concurrently take Precalculus.)
+(1 unit; Grades 11, 12; department approval required; students in Grade 11 must concurrently take Precalculus)

 This is a study of elementary calculus without the pressure of adhering to the Advanced Placement Calculus curriculum.
 The course focuses on working with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
 Topics include analysis of graphs, limits, the concept and applications of the derivative, the Fundamental Theorem, and interpretations and applications of integrals.
-(1 unit; Grade 11, 12; Department approval is required.)
+(1 unit; Grades 11, 12; department approval required)

-This is an Advanced Placement course in preparation for the Calculus AB examination.
+This is an Advanced Placement course in preparation for the AP Calculus AB examination.
 The course focuses on working with functions represented in a variety of ways: graphical, numerical, analytical, or verbal.
 Topics include analysis of graphs, limits, the concept and applications of the derivative, the Fundamental Theorem, and interpretations and applications of integrals.
-(1 unit; Grade 11, 12; Department approval is required.)
+(1 unit; Grades 11, 12; department approval required)

-This is an Advanced Placement course in preparation for the Calculus BC examination.
-In addition to those listed under Calculus AB, the following topics are covered: numerical and graphical solutions of differential equations; parametric, polar and vector functions; improper integrals; polynomial approximations; and series.
-(1 unit; Grade 11, 12; Department approval is required.)
+This is an Advanced Placement course in preparation for the AP Calculus BC examination.
+In addition to those listed under AP Calculus AB, the following topics are covered: numerical and graphical solutions of differential equations; parametric, polar and vector functions; improper integrals; polynomial approximations; and series.
+(1 unit; Grades 11, 12; department approval required)

 Linear Algebra is a rigorous study of vectors, matrices, and linear systems in two and three dimensions from both a practical and an abstract point of view.
 Topics include Gauss-Jordan elimination, determinants, Euclidean, general and complex vector spaces, eigenvalues, eigenvectors and QR decomposition.
 Open only to seniors.
-(1 unit; Grade 12; Department approval is required.
-See policies tab)
+(1 unit; Grade 12; department approval required)